rootzoll/konfetti-app/README.md

 If you are a coder, designer or a helping hand on location - feel free to join in - #newcomersWelcome

-Next Meetup after the refugee hackathon will at Bitcoin Stammtisch Berlin, 5th Nov @Room77/Kreuzberg, around 8pm
+Next Meetup after the refugee hackathon will be at Bitcoin Stammtisch Berlin, 5th Nov @Room77/Kreuzberg, around 8pm